RaiMan/SikuliX-2014/Docs/README.md

 <hr />

 **To get the documentation package without a setup <br />
-just download this zipped repo using the button on the right, unzip and double-click `index.html`**
+just doubleclick SikuliX-Docs.zip and use "View raw" to download, <br />then unzip and double-click the contained `index.html`**

 <hr />